Create a 3-D Text Effect in Photoshop

 Step 13.
 Shadow

 For the shadow, create a new layer just above the background layer.
 Go to the depth merged text layer, highlight it by pressing Control/Command and then clicking on the layer icon.
 Make a duplicate copy by going to Layer>Duplicate Layer or pressing Control/Command+J. This should be black so go to Edit>Fill and choose black.
 Press the Move tool and move this new layer up.
 It should be behind the lettering.
 If it isn't dragging it down to just above the background layer.

 With the Rectangular Marquee Tool, select about half of the Shadow Text.
 Go to Layer>New>Layer via Cut, which will cut the Text and put half of it on a new layer.
 With the bottom half highlighted, go to Edit>Transform>Skew and pull the bottom middle anchor so that half the lettering appears to be on a flat surface and the upper part appears to be a shadow on a vertical wall.

 Step 15.
 Blur

-Select the two Layers that make up the Shadow and Merge them by going to Layers>Merge Layers.
+Select the two layers that make up the Shadow and Merge them by going to Layers>Merge Layers.
 Pull them down to touch the bottom of the text.
 Then apply a Gaussian Blur by boing to Filter>Blur>Gaussian blur.
-Move the slide bar to 9 and the opacity to 45%.
+Move the slider bar to 9 and the opacity to 45%.